cashmusic/platform/interfaces/admin/components/text/en/help/paypal.md

-###Set up a PayPal connection
+###Add a PayPal connection

 What you'll need:

-- A PayPal account
+- A verified business or premier status PayPal account
-- Verified Business or Premier status.
-Click [here](https://developer.paypal.com/webapps/developer/docs/classic/products/) to learn how to upgrade for free.

 Connecting CASH Music and your PayPal account makes it possible for you to sell both digital and physical merchandise.
 It's easy and only requires a few quick steps.